-We provide many Services, which are holistic in nature, but one of the things we value most is the relationship we build with each of our students.
+All of our programs are holistic in the guidance and in the opportunities we provide, but one of the things we value most is the relationship we build with each of our students.
 This relationship allows us to develop a deep understanding of our students’ unique strengths, challenges, and goals.
 Armed with this knowledge, we are then able to individualize our support of each student according to their specific needs.
 Moreover, after working so closely with our students over the course of several years, our students virtually become our extended family!

-We derive tremendous purpose and meaning through facilitating a holistic support system and assisting our students with developing essential skills for college.
+We derive tremendous purpose and meaning through facilitating a holistic support system and assisting our students with developing essential skills.
 Therefore, we named our company Symbiosis to reflect and honor the mutually beneficial relationship our program engenders.

 Kristine has been working with young adults in a college setting for 20 years.
 At Mount Ida College, she held the positions Director of the Student Achievement Program, a support program for students with learning differences, and Director of Accessibility Services during three interim periods.
 In these positions, her number one goal was to ensure that students learned to self-advocate and to realize their full potential.
 She believes students need to recognize and understand how they learn before they can navigate the path to their success.
 She also taught a first year seminar course and psychology at Mount Ida College.
 She is fluent in Portuguese, Spanish, and French.